 i.
 “Not merely to be in the assembly, but to appear before God was the object of each devout Israelite.
 Would to God it were the sincere desire of all who in these days mingle in our religious gatherings.
 Unless we realise the presence of God we have done nothing; the mere gathering together is nothing worth.”
 (Spurgeon)

 2. (8) The pilgrim’s prayer.

 O LORD God of hosts, hear my prayer;

 Give ear, O God of Jacob!
 Selah

 b.
-Give ear, O God of Jacob: The Psalmist grounded his plea in the long history of God’s dealing with His covenant people.
-That God who blessed and was faithful to Jacob will also be faithful to His people today.
-This is worthy of meditation, thus the insertion of the Psalm’s second Selah.
+Give ear, O God of Jacob: The psalmist grounded his plea in the long history of God’s dealing with His covenant people.
+That same God who blessed and was faithful to Jacob will also be faithful to His people today.
+This is worthy of meditation – thus the insertion of the psalm’s second Selah.

 C. The surpassing greatness of God and His house.

 And look upon the face of Your anointed.

 a.
 O God, behold our shield: We take shield here as a reference to a literal shield, which was the main means of defense for Israel.
 The psalmist asked God to behold what Israel wisely did to defend itself.

 b.
 Look upon the face of Your anointed: We take Your anointed as a reference to the King of Israel, who was specially anointed for his office.
 Though the psalmist had first in mind David (or possibly Solomon), it also points toward the Messiah, the ultimate anointed One.